Probation Violation in Placer County

 - Violating a restraining order

 No one is perfect.
 Sometimes mistakes are made, or circumstances keep you from meeting your obligations.
 If you are faced with probation revocation, you need good representation.
-Choose our skilled Nevada County criminal defense lawyers at Leupp & Woodall to help see you through this critical time.
+Choose our skilled Placer County criminal defense lawyers at Leupp & Woodall to help see you through this critical time.